Kucoin/kucoin-go-sdk/README.md

 ### Create ApiService

 ###### **Note**
-To reinforce the security of the API, KuCoin upgraded the API key to version 2.0, the validation logic has also been changed.
+To reinforce the security of the APIS, KuCoin upgraded the API key to version 2.0, the validation logic has also been changed.
 It is recommended to create(https://www.kucoin.com/account/api) and update your API key to version 2.0.
 The API key of version 1.0 will be still valid until May 1, 2021.

 ```go